-**Currently doing virtual consults.
-Be sure to check out profiles for Mandy Curtis, Dan Calabrese, and Mary Lopes who have current openings** I'm here to support individuals with post-traumatic stress, interpersonal difficulties, life transitions, and more.
+Currently doing virtual consults.
+Be sure to check out profiles for Mandy Curtis, who has immediate openings.
+I'm here to support individuals with post-traumatic stress, interpersonal difficulties, life transitions, and more.
 I really appreciate the complexity of personality and identity formation.
 My ideal client was raised with a slightly "messed up" childhood, which they laugh about but say they are "over it".
 But, they may be having some concerns in their current relationships and be asking themselves- why is this a pattern for me?
 This curiosity can lead to powerful transformations.

 Great relationships don't happen by accident.
 I can help you learn how to have one.
 Whether it is a relationship with yourself, your family, your boss or your significant other, they all have one thing in common.
 It's good communication.
 Communication is one of the top three problems in relationships.
 Over the years I've found that if you can handle good communication you can then handle almost anything.
 Why don't you let me know what your needs and goals are, then we can start there.

 Your strengths identify who you are.
-Your unique needs can be addressed in a safe, collaborative environment and you can learn to communicate in ways that help you get what you need in your relationships; whether personal or with business associates.
-Anxiety and negativity can prevent you from engaging with others.
+Your unique needs can be addressed in a safe, collaborative environment where you can learn to communicate in ways that help you get your needs met in relationships.
+Anxiety and negativity can prevent you from engaging with others effectively.
 Learning about your needs and becoming aware of your thinking patterns is crucial.
-You can overcome insecurity and awkward scenarios by contacting me for support and insight for the concerns you have about your life.
+You can overcome insecurities by contacting me for support and insight for the concerns you have about your life.

 What type of mental health professional is right for me?